hpan118/Stats220/README.md

 - use of pipes e.g.`%>%`
 - use of named objects e.g. `meme <- image_read(url)`

-You can also check out my [HERE!](https://datasci4everyone.github.io/test/)
+You can also check out my website [HERE!](https://hpan118.github.io/Stats220/)